Demonology Warlock: Midnight Expansion Preview

 Core Changes

-Demonology Warlock received a complete talent restructuring for the class and the specialisation trees alongside a fourth branch for each Hero Tree.
+Demonology Warlock received a complete talent restructuring for the class and the specialization trees alongside a fourth branch for each Hero Tree.

 Below are the most notable changes:

-• Curses are now mutually exclusive choices, meaning players will have to choose between Curse of Weakness Icon Curse of Weakness, Curse of Tongues Icon Curse of Tongues and Curse of Exhaustion Icon Curse of Exhaustion;
+• New Pact talents have been introduced, working essentially as stances that replace the baseline Curse of Weakness Icon Curse of Weakness, with either Curse of Tongues Icon Curse of Tongues and Curse of Exhaustion Icon Curse of Exhaustion;

 • A new talent Foul Mouth Icon Foul Mouth allows chosen curses to also affect any secondary target within 10 yards of the main target;